sunpy/ndcube/docs/coordinates.rst

       (6480.14182173, 3.59960344e+03), (6480.36116753, 5.39910830e+03)]]>

 It is also possible to request more than one axis's world coordinates by setting ``axes`` to an iterable of data axis number and/or axis type strings.
-The coordinate objects are returned in world axis order in accordance with APE 14.
+The coordinate objects are returned in world axis order.

 .. code-block:: python